California coastal prairie

 California coastal prairie, also known as northern coastal grassland, is a grassland plant community of California and Oregon in the temperate grasslands, savannas, and shrublands biome.
-It is found along the Pacific Coast, from as far south as Los Angeles in Southern California to southern Oregon.
+This ecosystem is found along the Pacific Coast, from as far south as Los Angeles in Southern California to southern Oregon.
+It typically stretches as far inland as 100 km, and occurs at altitudes of 350 m or lower.